 Session One | Political Economy, Diversification and the Reform Agenda in the Middle East

-In the context of subdued forecasts for global growth, continued security risks and long-established social contracts, what options are open to the Middle East’s oil and gas exporting countries to reform their economies?
+In the context of subdued forecasts for global growth, continued security risks, and long-established social contracts, what options are open to the MENA region’s energy exporting countries to reform their economies?
 This session will focus on the choices and challenges for the region’s leaders.

 - Are the political economy reforms currently being enacted having the desired effect?
 How can policy-makers overcome the structural barriers to delivering politically difficult economic reforms?